firebase/genkit/docs/firebase.md

-# Genkit with Firebase
+# Genkit with Firebase Cloud Functions

-Genkit includes a plugin that helps you deploy your flows to Firebase Cloud Functions.
+Firebase Genkit includes a plugin that helps you deploy your flows to Firebase Cloud Functions.
 This page, as an example, walks you through the process of deploying the default sample flow to Firebase.

 ## Deploy a flow as a Cloud Function